VersionClimber/VersionClimber/README.rst

 You as the user have to do the following:

-1. for each package in your system, you have to provide access to the versions you want VersionClimber to consider in conda.
+1. For each package in your system, you have to provide access to the versions you want VersionClimber to consider in conda.